shafeeqAhmed/react-shopify/README.md

 2. Click 'Test on dev store' and choose store
 3. Test
 4. Uninstall app if need to test auth again

+# Running application on the local
+1. Go to the root directory.
+2. Please run `yarn install`.
+2. After that, run `yarn start`